+Mental health stigma is a prejudice that turns into discrimination.
 It’s an ugly, six letter word that can single-handedly dictate how your life will turn out.
-Mental health stigma can mean the difference between getting that dream job, or remaining unemployed.
-Between getting that coveted boyfriend or girlfriend, or remaining single.
-It can also mean the difference between remaining in hiding or coming out of the mental health closet.
+Stigma can mean the difference between getting that dream job, or remaining unemployed.
+Between loving a partner, or remaining single.
+It can also mean the difference between remaining in hiding or coming out of the mental illness closet.

 Everyone who has dealt first-hand with the stigma around mental illness likely has a working definition in their mind, but the people at The Centre for Addiction and Mental Health sum it up quite nicely.

 Mental health stigma knows no bounds and is constantly on the move.
-It can catch you in the workplace or in the classroom.
+Stigma is in the workplace or in the classroom.
 It can interfere with making friends and can even interfere with keeping friends.
 But since stigma has to begin with a negative attitude or prejudice, if we can lessen the prejudice, we should in theory be able to lessen the discrimination.

 I never told any friends, coworkers or even romantic partners that I had been hospitalized against my will for over four months for drug-induced psychosis.
 I never told them that I was once again hospitalized for several months for major depression.
 Why?
 Because of stigma.

 But just how much of that mental health stigma was created in my own mind?
 Because now, I’m open and honest about my history and life couldn’t be better.

 It feels great not having to create convoluted stories to mask the several years of my life spent in psychiatric chaos.
 I no longer have to fill my resume with white lies to cover the times spent in the psychiatric hospital.

 Everyone is different and everyone should come out about their own mental health issues at the right time for them and, preferably, with proper support.
 But for me, the time is now and my only regret is that I didn’t do it sooner.